 Holding Uber Rideshare Drivers Liable for Accidents

 Holding an Uber rideshare driver liable in an auto accident case is somewhat more complicated than establishing liability in a normal accident case.
 Fault for an accident is determined based on the same traffic rules as all other drivers.
-The more involved issued, however, is whether Uber (and its big liability policy) or the individual driver (and their smaller policy) has financial liability.
+The more involved issue, however, is whether Uber (and its big liability policy) or the individual driver (and their smaller policy) has financial liability.

-Uber rideshare drivers are independent contractors, not employees, which means that Uber is not automatically liable whenever one of these drivers causes an accident, even if they are at-fault.
+Uber rideshare drivers are independent contractors, not employees, which means that Uber is not automatically liable whenever one of these drivers causes an accident, even if they are at fault.
 All Uber drivers are required to carry their own personal auto insurance policy.
 The big Uber insurance policy applies in certain cases and when it doesn’t apply you have to go after the driver’s personal insurance.

 When Does Uber’s Liability Coverage Apply?

-In any Uber rideshare car accident case, a critical issue is always going to be whether Uber or the driver have direct financial liability for the plaintiff’s injuries.
+In any Uber rideshare car accident case, a critical issue is always going to be whether Uber or the driver has direct financial liability for the plaintiff’s injuries.
 In certain cases (particularly cases involving very serious injuries and large potential damages) the answer to this question can have a huge impact on the potential value of your case.

 Why does this matter?
 If Uber has direct liability, then their large liability insurance policy applies, which has a limit of over $1 million per occurrence.
 By contrast, if the driver is personally liable for the accident, only the driver’s personal auto insurance is available and that will a much lower policy limit (potentially as low as $20,000 to 30,000).